 Driving doesn’t mean marketing controls other departments.
 It means marketing contributes to decisions before they’re made — not just to the communications after they’re announced.

 The specific shift is getting upstream.
-When a department is developing a new program offering, marketing’s input on member readiness, competitive positioning, and messaging architecture is most valuable before the program is designed — not after, when the ask is “we created a thing and a campaign, and we want you to write this and design it in that color.”
-The same is true for membership pricing decisions, conference programming, credentialing changes, and advocacy positions.
+When a department is developing a new program offering, marketing’s input on member readiness, competitive positioning, and messaging architecture is most valuable before the program is designed — not after, when the ask is “we created a thing, now promote it.”
+The same logic applies to membership pricing decisions, conference programming, credentialing changes, and advocacy positions.

-The shift that actually moved things, in my experience, was learning to approach other departments through their lens rather than marketing’s lens.
+The shift that actually changed my own positioning — and I offer this as one experience, not a universal prescription — was learning to engage with other departments through their lens rather than marketing’s.

 Most marketing departments engage with other departments as content producers.
 “What do you need us to say about your program?”
-That question positions marketing as a service provider and positions the department as the expert.
+That question positions marketing as a service provider.
 It’s accurate, but it doesn’t create influence.

 The alternative is to engage as a strategic partner using the department’s own priorities: “What does a successful certification renewal cycle look like for you, and what would members need to believe before they’d renew without prompting?”
-That question requires the marketing professional to understand the other department’s goals deeply enough to connect them to member psychology.
-It also produces dramatically better communications — because the brief now reflects what the outcome actually requires, not just what the department wants to say.
+That question requires understanding the other department’s goals deeply enough to connect them to member psychology.
+It also tends to produce better communications, because the brief reflects what the outcome actually requires rather than what the department wants to announce.

-None of this happens on the basis of a single conversation or a reorganization request.
-The shift from reactive to driving is built on accumulated evidence that marketing’s involvement earlier in the process produces better outcomes.
+None of this happens on the basis of a single conversation.
+The shift from reactive to driving is built on accumulated evidence that marketing’s involvement earlier in the process produces better outcomes — and that evidence has to be legible to the people whose support the shift requires.

-Building that evidence is slow work, but it’s the only real path to the shift that actually sticks.
+Building that evidence is slow.
+It’s also, as far as I can tell, the only path to the shift that actually holds.

 Leave a comment